Explore 1.5M+ audiobooks & ebooks free for days

 Prologue

-"T his is Jimmy the Card reporting way too damn early in the morning.
+"This is Jimmy the Card reporting way too damn early in the morning.
 It’s a solemn day here in the Big O. For those of you not able to make it to last night’s tournaments, you missed a hell of a show and a damned shame of a finale.
 One of the entrants, August Smith, was sadly stabbed to death by a grim during the last round of her sword competition.

 "Mayor Thompson has extended his condolences to the friends and family of August as they mourn her loss.
 He reports that although her death is tragic, he will not stop the competitions.
-He says that accidents are a part of any sport, and this one incident should not be used as an excuse to shut down an event that has provided much-needed entertainment during these trying times.
+He says accidents are a part of any sport, and this one incident should not be used as an excuse to shut down an event that has provided much-needed entertainment during these trying times.

-"The Mayor said he will strive to make the necessary changes to ensure the safety of future participants and he hopes that the people of the metro will rally against the true adversaries of this crime, the grim.
+"The Mayor said he will strive to make the necessary changes to ensure the safety of future participants and he hopes the people of the metro will rally against the true adversaries of this crime, the grim.

 "While the mayor tries to incite a mob mentality, I will be the voice of reason.
 The tournaments, albeit exciting, are not to be taken on by the faint-of-heart or the weak-of-spirit.
 We’ve been having fun with the decimation of the grim so far, but once again, people, this is not the zombie apocalypse.
 This is the motherfucking reckoning.
 If you want to step into the ring with a bumbling brain-hungry corpse, then you’d better go to comic con.
 If you want to take on the grim, then you’d better be strong enough to stare into the face of evil and not piss yourself."